clux/modul8/Readme.md

   .compile('./out.js')
 ````

-This will construct an `out.js` in your execution path and the generated dependency tree will look as follows:
+This will construct a browser compatible `out.js` in your execution path and the generated dependency tree will look as follows:

     app::main
     └──┬app::determine